neomjs/neo/.github/CONCEPT.md

 ***Design Goal:*** No transpiled Javascript Code, at least for the Development Mode.

-As an example, let's take a quick look at the Gallery inside the Real World App version 2 (early stage, in progress).
+As an example, let's take a quick look at the Gallery inside the Real World App version 2 (early stage, in progress).</br>
 This is (the start of) the Gallery source code:
 ```Javascript
 import {default as ClassSystemUtil} from '../util/ClassSystem.mjs';